Thursday, March 5, 2026

 "No." Maz is astounded by my self-imposed celibacy.

 "I don't worry about types."
-Maz was a free agent as was I at his age.
+Maz was a free agent as I had been at his age.

-Women don't look at me the way they used to regard me.
-I accept the ruin of time and racked the fifteen balls tight.
+I accepted the truth of my ruin and racked the fifteen balls tight.
 After Maz's break I ran the table with a series of combos and bank shots.
 The next player was a black girl in her 20s.
 She was wearing a short black skirt.

 "Nice shooting."